 Loyalty to Country in the US Today

-It’s no secret that many people in our region, and perhaps in our Tae Kwon Do school, don’t approve of the current officeholders in the US federal government.
+It’s no secret that many people in our region, and perhaps in our Tae Kwon Do school, don’t approve of the current officeholders in the US federal government in early 2017.
 Massachusetts is the only state in the nation where not a single county voted for the individual who now holds the presidency, for example.
 Because opinions in US politics have possibly never been stronger and more divergent, except during the 1860s, it seems reasonable to address the idea of “Loyalty to Country” in the context of this political moment.

 First, it has been remarked in many places that loyalty to one’s country is not the same as loyalty to any particular political officeholder.
 It is the right (and some would say the responsibility) of citizens to oppose a government or individual actions of a government when they think they’re wrong or unjustified.
 The important thing is to make sure that acts of protest or resistance are constructive and meant to put the country back on the right course, rather than undermine it, even under the guise of short-term political efficacy.
 You might consider the following tactics for yourself and determine which fall under the category of “constructive” or “undermining” action: